 Benefits of CRMs

-In addition to centralized customer data, reduced service gaps, and more powerful customer segmentation, a CRM will simplify your customer engagement strategy and enhance your understanding of your customer lifecycle from acquisition to upselling.
+In addition to centralized customer data, reduced service gaps, and more powerful customer segmentation, an affordable CRM app will simplify your customer engagement strategy and enhance your understanding of your customer lifecycle from acquisition to upselling.
 It streamlines efforts across marketing, sales, and customer service channels so your team can work more efficiently while also maximizing the impact you have on your customer base at every turn.
 This combats customer attrition by centralizing your customer experience above all else.

-In addition, a CRM will help you identify what you do well and what could be improved from a customer perspective, so you can scale your business.
+In addition, a CRM app will help you identify what you do well and what could be improved from a customer perspective, so you can scale your business.
 This could be something as simple as the time of day you launch an email campaign, or it could be as complex as the characteristics that are the strongest indicators of customer conversions.
 It also creates a data-backed foundation for business forecasting, so you can increase your efficiency and use resources more strategically.

 Ease of use is perhaps the most important feature a CRM should have.
 After all, if a CRM — or any other business tool you’re considering — isn’t easy to use, it doesn’t have any real value.
-Of course, ease of use is difficult to measure and it’s fairly subjective, so the best way to find a CRM that’s easy for you to use is through free trials and live demos.
+Of course, ease of use is difficult to measure and it’s fairly subjective, so the best way to find a CRM that’s easy for you to use is through free trials, free plans, and live demos.

 - Automation, which will take the thought and effort out of moving customers through your sales pipeline in bulk, so you can spend more time engaging with customers who require personalized interactions